bootcampdev/weather-dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.
+# weather-dashboard

+Demonstartion of third-pary APIs to allow developers to access their data.
+This applicaion will use the  [OpenWeather API](https://openweathermap.org/api) to fetch the current and forecasted weather for the city selected.

+The weather-dashboard utilize the `localStorage` to retrieve the last city searched and dynamically update the CSS to show the weather type (sunny, cloudy..) with a representative icon.
+(Acknowlegment, Icons made by Those Icons from www.flaticon.com)

 ## User Story

 ```
-AS A traveler
-I WANT to see the weather outlook for multiple cities
+As a user this dashboard will show the weather and their forecast for multiple cities
-SO THAT I can plan a trip accordingly

 ```

 ## Acceptance Criteria